The Biggest Loser (Dutch TV series)

-De Afvallers (literal translation: The Slimmers) is a Dutch reality television series which first premiered on SBS 6.
-The series is a spin-off of the American reality television series The Biggest Loser and the SBS 6 weight-loss series Big Diet, which was canceled after two seasons due to low ratings.
+De Afvallers (literal translation: The Slimmers) is a Dutch reality television series which first premiered on SBS6.
+The series is a spin-off of the American reality television series The Biggest Loser and the SBS6 weight-loss series Big Diet, which was canceled after two seasons due to low ratings.

 Format

 Over the course of three months, four families must lose as much weight as possible, with the winning family receiving a vacation to a distant destination (Brazil or South Africa).
 The show attempts to address not only weight problems, but also the psychological problems and life style changes.
 The participating families have a trainer to guide them through the process.